 Your German shepherd deserves a sturdy bed that’s comfortable, supportive, and easy to keep clean.
 But there are quite a few models on the market, so which dog bed will work best?
 Don’t worry, you won’t have to spend too much time shopping for the perfect bed.

 To help you shop more efficiently, we did all the research for you.
-We tested all the best models and put together this list of the 10 best dog beds for German shepherds of 2020.
+We tested all the best models and put together this list of the 10 best dog beds for German shepherds of this year.
 For each model, we’ve written a detailed review, looking at price, size, padding, durability, ease of cleaning, waterproof features, and more.
 If you want to know more about any of these features, consult our buyer’s guide, which will walk you through your options.